J.D., University of Virginia School of Law, 2007

 Moot Court Panelist, Georgetown Supreme Court Institute

-Named a “Rising Star” in the 2015 Washington D.C. edition of Super Lawyers, a Thompson Reuters publication recognizing outstanding lawyers
+Named a “Rising Star” in the 2015-2018 Washington D.C. editions of Super Lawyers, a Thompson Reuters publication recognizing outstanding lawyers